-Freshmen and sophomores who are interested in becoming tutors at the Writing Center must be nominated by an instructor.* In early April, the Writing Center will ask Hopkins faculty members to nominate students they believe are promising candidates.
-If you would like to become a tutor in the Writing Center, you may also ask an instructor with whom you have taken a writing-intensive course to nominate you.
-To receive a copy of the nomination form via email, please email firstname.lastname@example.org.
+Freshmen and sophomores who are interested in becoming tutors at the Writing Center must be nominated by an instructor.
+In April, the Writing Center will ask Hopkins faculty members to nominate students they believe are promising candidates.
+If you would like to become a tutor for the Writing Center, you may also ask an instructor with whom you have taken a writing-intensive course to nominate you.

-The director of the Writing Center will contact nominated students sometime around the middle of May.
-Nominees then need to submit several documents by mid-July, including a 10-page writing sample.
-By mid-August, the director of the Writing Center will contact the nominees whose materials indicate that they best meet the current needs of the Writing Center and schedule an interview in early September.
+The director will contact nominated students sometime around the end of May.
+Nominees then need to submit several documents by August 1, including a 10-page writing sample.
+By mid-August, the director of the Writing Center will contact the nominees whose materials indicate that they best meet the current needs of the Writing Center and schedule an interview in mid-to-late August.

-Upon successful completion of the interview process, selected nominees (henceforth: prospective tutors) will be invited to enroll in a seven-week, 1-credit training course during the fall semester.
-The course is pass/fail and is usually held on Monday or Tuesday evenings from 5–6:50 p.m. or from 6–7:50 p.m.
+Upon successful completion of the interview process, selected nominees (henceforth: prospective tutors) will be invited to enroll in a six-week, 1-credit training course during the fall semester.
+The course is pass/fail and is usually held once per week in the evening.

 Once prospective tutors have completed the course, they will be invited to observe and lead consultations at the Writing Center.
 During this process, undergraduate tutors will be monitored by senior members of the Writing Center staff.